telerik/maui-docs/controls/map/getting-started.md

 ---
 title: Getting Started
 page_title: NET MAUI Map Documentation - Getting Started
-description: Check our &quot;Getting Started&quot; documentation article for Telerik Map for .NET MAUI control.
+description: Get started with the Telerik UI for .NET MAUI Map and add the control to your .NET MAUI project.
 position: 1
 slug: map-getting-started
 ---